expo/expo/docs/pages/versions/unversioned/sdk/audio.md

 #### Playing or recording audio in background (iOS)

-Playing or recording audio in background works out of the box in Expo Client, but some extra configuration is needed for standalone apps.
+Playing or recording audio in background works out of the box in Expo client, but some extra configuration is needed for standalone apps.
 On iOS, each background feature requires a special key in `UIBackgroundModes` array in your `Info.plist` file.
 In standalone apps this array is empty by default, so in order to use background features you will need to add appropriate keys to your `app.json` configuration.

 See an example of `app.json` that enables audio playback in background: